Looking for some unusual things to do in Paris? Here’s my guide to the best small and (mostly) secret museums in Paris.

 What I love most about the museum is that it houses all the art that Pablo Picasso could not part with, donated to France by his heirs.

 It’s a personal collection that he created, curated, lived with, and kept nearby his entire life.
 It represents all the artistic periods of his life, all the women he loved, and reveals his extraordinary range and talent.

 Picasso was a lothario and chronic womanizer.
 He was a one man female wrecking ball who once said “love is the greatest refreshment” and then never left the concession stand.

-As you stroll through the Picasso Museum, which is organized chronologically, you can see the progression of his artistic styles and the succession of his long suffering female casualties -- Fernand Olivier, Olga Khoklova, Dora Maar, Marie Therese-Walter, Francoise Gilot, and Jacqueline Roque.
+The Picasso Museum is organized chronologically.
+As you stroll through, you can see the progression of his artistic styles and the succession of his long suffering female casualties — Fernand Olivier, Olga Khoklova, Dora Maar, Marie Therese-Walter, Francoise Gilot, and Jacqueline Roque.
 His art and his loves were always intertwined.

-Entry fee: 14 €, under 28 free, audioguide 5 €, free the fist Sunday of every month
+- Entry fee: 14 €, under 28 free, audioguide 5 €, free the first Sunday of every month

 9. Musée Rodin: Founder of Modern Sculpture

-The Rodin Museum is one of my favorites museums in Paris.
+The Rodin Museum is one of my favorite small museum in Paris.
 It’s an atypical, unstuffy museum.
 A verdant retreat.